turbonomic/kubeturbo/logging-agent/README.md

 ### Deploy `kubeturbo` with the sidecar container

-To deploy `kubeturbo` with the sidecar container, add the container of logging agent in the `kubeturbo` yaml file as follows.
-In this yaml file, there is one additional volume `varlog`. `varlog` is shared between `kubeturbo` and `sidecar` containers and is mounted to `/var/log` as shown in their container config (`volumeMounts`).
+To deploy `kubeturbo` with the sidecar container, add the container of logging agent in the `kubeturbo` yaml file as in the following example.
+In this yaml file, there is one additional volume `varlog`. `varlog` is shared between `kubeturbo` and `sidecar` containers and is mounted to `/var/log` as shown in their container config (see `volumeMounts`).

 ```yaml
 apiVersion: extensions/v1beta1